Lady in hat looking up at colourful Buddhist prayer flags in Tibet.

 I’m a Business Analyst based in Toronto.
 I have worked for (almost) all the big 5 Canadian financial institutions …but I have never wanted to be defined by my profession.

 Travel is my biggest passion.
 I love seeing the far corners of our world and experiencing new cultures.
-Nothing brings me more joy than sharing my travel wisdom with those who ask and swapping travel stories.
+Nothing brings me more joy than sharing what I have learned from my travels with those who ask and swapping travel stories.

 I often fantasize about pursuing travel full-time.
 BUT… I am way too pragmatic to sell everything I own and upend my life.
 Realistically, there are many things I would miss about the roots I have planted in my beloved Toronto.